rbgo404/Llama-3.1-8B-Instruct/README.md

-# Tutorial - Deploy CodeLlama-70B using Inferless
+# Tutorial - Deploy Llama-3.1-8B-Instruct using Inferless

-Check out [this tutorial](https://tutorials.inferless.com/deploy-codellama-70b-using-inferless) which will guide you through the process of deploying a CodeLlama-70B model using Inferless.

-## TL;DR - Deploy  using Inferless:
+[Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) model is part of Meta's advanced suite of multilingual large language models.
+This 8B Instruct model has been fine-tuned using supervised fine-tuning (SFT) and reinforced through reinforcement learning with human feedback (RLHF).
+This combination of methodologies ensures that the model not only performs with high accuracy but also aligns closely with human preferences on metrics like helpfulness and safety.

+## TL;DR:
-- Deployment of Deploy CodeLlama-70B model using [vLLM](https://github.com/vllm-project/vllm).
+- Deployment of Llama-3.1-8B-Instruct model using [vllm](https://github.com/vllm-project/vllm).
-- By using the vLLM, you can expect an average latency of `6.67 sec`, generating an average of `33.18 tokens/sec` where each token took `30.13 ms` and an average cold start time of `26.36 sec` using an A100 GPU(80GB).
+- You can expect an average tokens/sec of `74.79` and a latency of `3.43 sec` for generating a text of `256` tokens.
+This setup has an average cold start time of `15.44 sec`.
 - Dependencies defined in `inferless-runtime-config.yaml`.
-- GitHub/GitLab template creation with app.py and `inferless-runtime-config.yaml`.
+- GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
-- Model class in app.py with `initialize`, `infer`, and `finalize` functions.
+- Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
 - Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with input/output parameters in JSON.
+- Model import via GitHub with `input_schema.py` file.
 - Recommended GPU: NVIDIA A100 for optimal performance.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.

----
-## Prerequisites
-- **Git**.
-You would need git installed on your system if you wish to customize the repo after forking.
-- **Python>=3.8**.
-You would need Python to customize the code in the app.py according to your needs.
-- **Curl**.
-You would need Curl if you want to make API calls from the terminal itself.

----
-## Quick Start
-Here is a quick start to help you get up and running with this template on Inferless.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.